Wallpaper by artist Yuken Teruya. [o]

 I grew up in Ottawa and the swamp and woods between my house and the Ottawa River and the river itself were and still are very important loci for me.
 The solitude and sense of acceptance and the light in the woods just across the street from my childhood home are fundamental and talismanic.
 Neighbourhood beauty is what claims me.
 Also the sense that this place had been lived in for a long time before the nearby houses were built was ‘known’ by us in our play there.

-The interest has been since high school, the ability about three years ago.
+The interest has been since high school, the ability about eight years ago.

 Getting up early and going outside to watch the clouds, to observe the same part of the neighbourhood again and again in different light.
 I also free associate using the internet!